 Authors: Kasper Baasch Nielsen, Med.
 Stud., Mie Pilegaard Bjarnesen, Med.
-Stud., Anne Mosebo, Med.
-Stud. and Magnus Balslev Avnstrup, MD
+Stud., Anne Mosebo, MD, Julie Tastesen, MD and Magnus Balslev Avnstrup, MD

 Preoperative markings are used to assist during surgery and should be drawn while gently overlapping the excess skin.
 This is done to estimate how much skin can be removed without putting too much stress on the skin postoperatively.